 Any person who alleges that an act of sexual violence has been committed against him or her has the right to report what happened.
-If the offense occurred on the Methodist University campus, the survivor is encouraged to notify University Police 910-630-7577 (24 hours) or the Dean of Students Office 910-630-7152 (business hours) or the Center for Personal Development 910-630-7150 (business hours).
-If the offense occurred off campus, the survivor is encouraged to file a report with the appropriate law enforcement agency.
+If the offense occurred on the Methodist University campus, the survivor is encouraged to notify University Police 910-630-7577 (24 hours) or the Dean of Students Office 910-630-7152 (business hours)

 Anonymous (sometimes referred to as "blind") reports are accepted by University Police and local law enforcement agencies in cases of sexual violence when the survivor does not want to pursue criminal charges against the perpertrator or if the report is not directly from the survivor.
 No criminal investigative activity is undertaken without authorization from adult survivors or the parent or guardian of juvenile survivors.

 However, the University is obligated by federal law (Title IX) to conduct to the fullest extent reasonably possible a separate non-criminal investigation of all received reports of sexual violence.
 The survivor is encouraged to provide as much information and evidence as possible, even if he or she does not want to pursue criminal charges.
 A survivor's initial decision not to pursue a criminal investigation does not preclude the possibility of pursuing criminal prosecution at a later date.

 As it conducts investigations of sexual violence, Methodist University will take all reasonable measures to protect the identity of survivors of alleged sexual violence and comply with any request from the survivor for confidentiality.
-To the extent allowed by -applicable law, Methodist University will not identify survivors of sexual violence in otherwise publicly available records.
+To the extent allowed by applicable law, Methodist University will not identify survivors of sexual violence in otherwise publicly available records.
 If a determination is made that the university reasonably cannot comply with a survivor's request for confidentiality, the survivor will be directly notified of same.